Rapptz/discord.py/docs/api.rst

         :type: List[:class:`str`]

-.. this is currently missing the following keys: reason and application_id I'm not sure how to about porting these
+.. this is currently missing the following keys: reason and application_id I'm not sure how to port these

 Webhook Support
 ------------------